cornellev/braking/README.md

 - [Performance](#performance-)
 - [Future Work/Updates](#future-work-)
 - [Reflection](#reflection-)

+### Future Tasks
+- Replace self.classify() with equivalent segmentation()
+- Prune unused code from main branch after completion of all goals.

 ## Summary and Outcomes <a name=“summary-and-outcomes”></a>
 Spring 2022: Developed a ROS package to deploy computer vision/perception algorithms.
 The ROS package processes images from the ZED Camera stream and feeds them into a classifier network which outputs the detections.